 Any large-scale event (an event larger than a meeting, such as an outside speaker or panel, a symposium, an exhibit, etc.) must be coordinated with the Office of Special Events.
 It is important to speak with the Office of Special Events as early as possible to avoid scheduling conflicts and ensure sufficient time to make all arrangements.

-For detailed information regarding reservation procedures and timelines, funding, catering, publicity and advertising, audio/visual needs, supplies and security please see the step by step guide to event planning available on the Cardozo website: https://cardozo.yu.edu/sites/default/files/Step%20by%20Step%20Event%20Planning_0.pdf
+For detailed information regarding reservation procedures and timelines, funding, catering, publicity and advertising, audio/visual needs, supplies and security please contact the Office of Special events at cardozospecialevents@yu.edu.

 3. Mass Email Policy